S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural

 \paragraph{Main contribution} We developed a neuron model for SNNs with the time step $\to 1$.
-Using the proposed neuron model, we can train the neural networks with high energy efficiency and accuracy close to that of the full-precision network~\footnote{The full-precision network means the ANN counterpart of the referred network.} without the cost of multiple-time steps.
-We call this neuron model a {\it single-step neuron} and use the term {\it single-step neural network} ({\it S$^2$NN}) to describe any neural network using this neuron.
+Using the proposed neuron model, we can train the neural networks with high energy efficiency and accuracy close to that of the full-precision network~\footnote{The full-precision network means the ANN counterpart of the referred network.} without the cost of \Erase{multiple}multi-time steps.
+We call this neuron model a {\it single-step spiking neuron} and use the term {\it single-step spiking neural network} ({\it S$^3$NN}) to describe any neural network using this neuron.

 \paragraph{Paper organization} In \S~\ref{sec:related-work}, we summarize the related work and clarify the contribution of this study.
 In \S~\ref{sec:single-step-neuron}, we introduce neuron models used by SNNs and provide a detailed explanation of how to achieve a limit of time steps $\to 1$.
-In \S~\ref{sec:single-step-neural-networks}, we present an example of S$^2$NN using the single-step neuron.
+In \S~\ref{sec:single-step-neural-networks}, we present an example of S$^3$NN using the single-step spiking neuron.
 Finally, in \S~\ref{sec:experiment}, we demonstrate the practicality of the proposed model through three different static image classification tasks.